 - Christmas at Disney’s Polynesian

 - Christmas at Disney’s Beach and Yacht Club

 - Disney’s Wilderness Lodge at Christmas

 What are your thoughts on Christmas at Disney’s Animal Kingdom Lodge?
-Have you ever visited the hotel?
+Have you ever visited?
 If so, did you visit during Christmas to see the tree?